Sarah-Yassine/SECCM-Data-Statistics-Analysis/README.md

 - Area vs. Pitting Behavior: Relationship between droplet area and the number of stable and metastable pits.

--OCP and Ecorr Comparisons: Between PDPs showing pitting and those without pitting.
+- OCP and Ecorr Comparisons: Between PDPs showing pitting and those without pitting.

 3) Regression Models: